Skip to main content

 Do not condescend.
 Treat the reader as smart but uninitiated.

-Opus 4.7: Best analogies — they surface the key insight of a concept naturally rather than forcing a comparison.
+Claude Opus 4.8: Best analogies — they surface the key insight of a concept naturally rather than forcing a comparison.
 The writing respects the reader's intelligence without assuming background.
 The closing action item is typically more specific than the other two.

-Winner: Opus 4.7 — Analogy quality and respect for reader intelligence are the hardest things to specify in a prompt and the easiest to notice in output.
+Winner: Claude Opus 4.8 — Analogy quality and respect for reader intelligence are the hardest things to specify in a prompt and the easiest to notice in output.

 Research & Synthesis (Prompts 16–17)